 Augustana University, 2001 S. Summit Avenue, Sioux Falls, SD 57197

 Recent guidance from the U.S. Department of Education’s Office for Civil Rights clarifies that sexual harassment includes all forms of sexual violence including sexual misconduct, exploitation, stalking and other related policies as defined in this publication.

-Note: The College is continuing a process of review of its sexual misconduct policies and procedures to ensure that processes, protocols and resources are in compliance with guidance issued by the United States Department of Education.
-During this process, the content on this website supersedes all print documents and will serve as the essential resource for current information about policies, procedures and resources.
+The University is continuing a review of its policies and resolution procedures to ensure that processes, protocols and resources are in compliance with guidance issued by the U.S. Department’s Office for Civil Rights.
+During this process, content appearing on this website supersedes all print documents and will serve as the essential resource for current practice.

 Augustana’s use of the 1P1P model is permitted through a license granted by The National Center for Higher Education Risk Management and the Association for Title IX Administrators.
 All other rights reserved by The NCHRM Group, LLC/ATIXA ©2013